 Yes, there are no US federal gambling laws that make online poker illegal.
-Playing Texas Hold’Em online is allowed in 49 of 50 states excluding Washington.
-That state has specific laws directed towards online gambling while the other 49 have no such legislation directed towards offshore online poker rooms.
+Playing Texas Hold'Em online is allowed in 49 of 50 states excluding Washington.
+Washington has specific laws directed towards online gambling while the other 49 have no such legislation directed towards offshore online poker rooms.

 When Playing Texas Hold’Em the dealer will give each player two cards face down.
 These cards are what you will use to place a bet.
 Three community cards are then drawn face up.
 The first three community cards dealt face up is known as the flop.

 After bets are placed, a 4th community card will then be dealt.
 This 4th community card is known as the turn.
 Players are then given a chance to raise their bet, call, or fold their hand.
 A 5th community card is then dealt (the River), players are given a chance to raise their bets, call or fold.
 The player with the best 5cards, including their two cards and 3 of the community cards, is declared the winner.

 Can I Play Texas Holdem For Real Money In The United States From My Mobile Device?

 Yes, thanks to the modern advances in mobile technology, playing Texas Hold'em, Stud poker, HORSE, or Omaha on a smartphone or tablet is easier than ever.
 Most sites have a responsive HTML5 design that will allow users to sign in on the homepage and play on a mobile device with just a few simple clicks.

 Are There Any Special Bonuses For Playing Texas Holdem Poker Online?